Skip to content

 13.3.4 General Snippets

-// iterable collections
+// Iterable collections

-var listOfInts = [1, 2, 3];
+var listOfInts = [1, 2, 3]; // A simple list of integers

 var listOfStrings = ['#0', for (var i in listOfInts) '#$i'];